-It’s hard to imagine kale as addictive, but this makes them so.
-For every CSA member bemoaning the presence of kale in the weekly share there is a CSA member kale convert, hoping to get kale to make these chips!
-We think that winterbor and redbor kale make the best kale chips, since they are so three-dimensional.
+It’s hard for some people to imagine kale as addictive, but this makes them so.
+For every CSA member bemoaning the presence of kale in the weekly share there is a kale convert, hoping to get a bunch and make these chips!
+We think that winterbor and any of the wide-leaf “curly” kale make the best kale chips, since they are so three-dimensional.

-1 bunch kale, stems removed, torn into 1″ pieces (make sure to thoroughly dry after washing, or they will get soggy)
+1 bunch kale, stems removed, torn into 1″ pieces (make sure to thoroughly dry after washing, or the chips will steam and not get crisp)

 3 tablespoons olive oil

 Liberal sprinkling of salt (about 1 teaspoon) – or favorite seasoning blend to taste

 Preheat oven to 400° F. Whisk oil and vinegar and toss kale pieces in the dressing until thoroughly coated.
 Place kale on baking sheet in a single layer (pieces not touching each other—you may have to do multiple batches) and sprinkle with salt.
 Bake for 8 minutes or more, until lightly brown on the edges and crispy—no longer bendable—being careful not to overcook (they will become brittle and bitter).
 Snack away!